Is Bitcoin Mining Profitable? A Comprehensive Analysis

 Block Rewards and Transaction Fees

 After the most recent halving in 2020, the payout for mining a Bitcoin block is now 6.25 BTC.
-The reward will be reduced to 3.125 BTC per block in the next halving, projected to occur in 2024.
+The reward will be reduced to 3.125 BTC per block in the next halving, which is projected to occur in 2024.
 Network users pay transaction fees to miners on top of block rewards.
 Network congestion and user demand determine these fees.
 Transaction fees can be a substantial source of cash for miners during busy times.
 Miners will have to rely more and more on transaction fees to stay profitable as the block reward declines.

 The Economics of Large-Scale Bitcoin Mining